acterglobal/a3/.changes/1471-pull-to-filter-chats.md

 - You can now bookmark chat rooms (via the chat room details page)
 - An easier way to search & filter chats: just pull down in the chat rooms list and the filter bar appears.
-Next to a cleaned up SearchField it also features quick-toggles for bookmarked chats and DMs only.
+Next to a cleaned up chat search it also features quick-toggles for bookmarked chats and DMs only.
 The selection made here will be persisted between app restart for convenience;